My favourite knife Steels

 This is a picture of one of the bushcraft knives I used to make from O1 tool steel.

 On all the knife forums 10 years ago O1 was labelled as an easy to use, easy to heat treat and easy to maintain steel.
 The best steel for beginners and established makers alike.
-It gained a lot of popularity because of this, and was sometimes hated in equal measures.
-I personally think that part of this was born from that fact that at the time it was one of the only steels you could easily purchased for making knives in the UK.
-There simply wasn't the variety we have at our fingertips these days, so O1 became the go to steel for pretty much everyone.
+It gained a lot of popularity because of this and was sometimes hated in equal measures.
+I think that part of this was born from the fact that at the time it was one of the only steels you could easily purchase for making knives in the UK.
+There simply wasn't the variety we have at our fingertips these days, so O1 became the go-to steel for pretty much everyone.

-O1 is relatively forgiving for someone wanting to heat treat themselves at home, and sure my first knives were made under the old adage of heat until non magnetic and quench in rapeseed oil.
+O1 is relatively forgiving for someone wanting to heat treat themselves at home, and sure my first knives were made under the adage of heat until non-magnetic and quenched in rapeseed oil.
 Then temper to a straw colour.
-However over the years I did many tests with O1 steel and being able to maintain a consistent temperature, soaking the steel at this temperature and quenching in specialist steel quench oil makes for a much better blade.
+However, over the years I did many tests with O1 steel and being able to maintain a consistent temperature, soaking the steel at this temperature and quenching in specialist steel quench oil makes for a much better blade.

-It is now my go to carbon steel steel for outdoors knives, hunting knives, camp knives and edc knives.
-I love being able to draw out the temper of the spine (known as as a differential heat treat) which makes for a very forgiving tool when in hard use.
+It is now my go-to carbon steel for outdoors knives, hunting knives, camp knives and EDC knives.
+I love being able to draw out the temper of the spine (known as a differential heat treat) which makes for a very forgiving tool when in hard use.

 My camp knife in 80crv2 with a differential heat treat

 I have found the sweet spot for 80crv2 to be around 59/60 on the Rockwell hardness scale.
-This produces a very tough blade that doesn't chip or dull easily in hard use yet with a little practice remains easy to sharpen and maintain in the field
+This produces a very tough blade that doesn't chip or dull easily in hard use, has great edge retention yet with a little practice remains easy to sharpen and maintain in the field.

-I also use it for a lot of chef knives as the steel can be ground to a very thin edge whilst maintaining high rockwell hardness.
-As you can see 80crv2 really is a brilliant all round steel, made even better by the variety of thicknesses that this steel is available in.
+I also use it for a lot of chef knives as the steel can be ground to a very thin edge whilst maintaining high Rockwell hardness.
+As you can see 80crv2 is brilliant all-round steel, made even better by the variety of thicknesses that this steel is available in.